Qui tam: False Claims Act

 The relator need not have been personally harmed by the defendant's conduct; instead, the relator is recognized as receiving legal standing to sue by way of a "partial assignment" to the relator of the injury to the government caused by the alleged fraud.
 The information must not be public knowledge, unless the relator qualifies as an "original source."

 The False Claims Act provides incentive to relators by granting them between 15% and 25% of any award or settlement amount.
 In addition, the statute provides an award of the relator's attorneys' fees, making qui tam actions a popular topic for the plaintiff's bar.
-An individual bringing suit pro se — that is, without the representation of a lawyer — may not bring a qui tam action under the False Claims Act.
+An individual bringing suit pro se — that is, without the representation of a lawyer — may not bring a qui tam action under the False Claims Act in some circuits.

 Once a relator brings suit on behalf of the government, the Department of Justice, in conjunction with a U.S. Attorney for the district in which the suit was filed, have the option to intervene in the suit.
 If the government does intervene, it will notify the company or person being sued that a claim has been filed.
 Qui tam actions are filed under seal, which has to be partially lifted by the court to allow this type of disclosure.
 The seal prohibits the defendant from disclosing even the mere existence of the case to anyone, including its shareholders, a fact which may cause conflicts with the defendant's obligation under Securities and Exchange Commission or stock exchange regulations that require it to disclose lawsuits that could materially affect stock prices.
 The government may subsequently, without disclosing the identity of the plaintiff or any of the facts, begin taking discovery from the defendant.

 If the government does not decide to participate in a qui tam action, the relator may proceed alone without the Department of Justice, though such cases historically have a much lower success rate.
 Relators who do prevail in such cases may potentially receive a higher relator's share, to a maximum of 30%.
 It is conventionally thought that the government chooses legal matters it would prosecute because the government would only want to get involved in what it believes are winning cases.